EricMoxley/WebDevZeroToMastery/README.md

 This is the start of Zero to Mastery on Udemy by Andrei Neagoie.

 ```
-- Project files are my code alongs.
+- Project files are my code alongs from course.

-- webpages are templates I use to learn and experiment with.

-- portfolio is what I've used to create personal page/portfolio using ZTM template.

-- Progress is where I can jot down and share some thoughts, ideas, notes and progression.
+- JS files are for random basic JS.

 ```